tejeshbabu25/azure-learnings/azure-learning/security/Secure_App_Configurations/README.md

+# AppSettings.json file
-# appsettings.json file could be used to store App keys in dot net core
+- appsettings.json file could be used to store App keys in dot net core
-# Using Microsoft.Extensions.Configuration namespace we have retrive the values from appsettings.json file
+- Using Microsoft.Extensions.Configuration namespace we have retrive the values from appsettings.json file
-#    for example var mykeyValue = Configuration["MyKey"];
+-    for example var mykeyValue = Configuration["MyKey"];
-# this file could become pretty long
+- this file could become pretty long
-# However , this is not the most secure way of doing this as once checked in it is saved forever in version control history
+- However , this is not the most secure way of doing this as once checked in it is saved forever in version control history

 # So , Azure provides a couple of alternatives to store secrets